shirvalkarlab/ChronicPain2023_NatNeuro/README.txt

 First-in-human prediction of chronic pain state using intracranial neural biomarkers

-NOTE!!! - If you are having trouble downloading this on GitHub or DABI, please find it on Dropbox here: https://www.dropbox.com/sh/q0nyyoipudk28wu/AAAgUolShLa7_ddVdgL3n9kMa?dl=0
+NOTE!!!
+Due to github's petulance, there are 2 *.mat files missing from the database on github.
+TO DOWNLOAD ALL CODE AND DATA FILES PLEASE USE THE FOLLOWING LINK: https://www.dropbox.com/sh/q0nyyoipudk28wu/AAAgUolShLa7_ddVdgL3n9kMa?dl=0

 =====================================================================================